ShOOmet14/projectile_motion_of_a_sphere/README.md

 A desktop application for simulating and comparing projectile motion models.

-This project was a learning experiment for me and a challenging step in understanding both GUI development and physics simulation.
+This project was a learning experiment for me and a challenging step in understanding both GUI development (using **PySide6**) and physics simulation.
 The app allows the user to change physical parameters, run the simulation, visualize results, and export generated data, plots, and animation.

 ## Features

-- Simulation of projectile motion with three models: no air resistance, linear drag, and quadratic drag using Runge-Kutta numerical integration.
+- Simulation of projectile motion with three models: no air resistance, linear drag, and quadratic drag using **Runge-Kutta numerical integration**.
 - Interactive parameter panel with input validation for physically incorrect values.
 - Validation is handled both in the GUI and in the parameter dataclass model, so invalid values cannot be used even if they are loaded from saved settings.
 - Light and dark theme.
-- Styled GUI using Qt CSS.
+- Styled GUI using **Qt CSS**.
 - Multiple result tabs: trajectory plot, energy plot, speed plot, playback animation, text results.
-- Export options for: CSV files, plots, and GIF animation.
+- Export options for: **CSV files**, plots, and GIF animation.
 - Buttons for opening exported plots and animations directories.
-- User settings and app settings are saved to JSON files.
+- User settings and app settings are saved to **JSON files**.

 ## Preview